ricecake88/notes/javascript/typescript.md

 If you want to compile and run, make sure `ts-node` is installed.
     `ts-node <file.ts>`

+Setup a new typescript project by entering in the project folder and creating a `tsconfig.json` file `tsc --init`

+To always look for changes in typescript files and to compile the code.
+  `tsc -w`

 # Create a React App Using Typescript